wp-plugins/woocommerce-predictive-search/readme.txt

 * Full integration with the Google Analytics Site Serach Feature
 * Use the plugins default Query parameter:ps or create your own.

+= Performance Settings =
+* Manually set the number of characters that must be typed before the first query begins.
+Options are 1 to 6 characters.
+* Manually set delay in milli-seconds that the query begins at after a character is typed in the search box.
+Options are 500 to 1500ms.

 = Plugins Resources =